remarkjs/remark-math/readme.md

 ## Packages

-This repo houses four packages:
+This repo houses three packages:

 *   [`remark-math`][remark-math]
     — Parses `$` as `inlineMath` and `$$` as `math` nodes